adlnet/xAPI-Spec/xAPI.md

 #### Language
 A verb in the Experience API is a URI, and denotes a specific meaning not tied to any particular language.

-For example, a particular verb URI such as http://example.org/firearms#fire or tag:example.com,2012:xQr73H might denote the action of firing a gun, or the verb URI http://example.com/فعل/خواندن might denote the action of reading a book.
+For example, a particular verb URI such as http://example.org/firearms#fire might denote the action of firing a gun, or the verb URI http://example.com/فعل/خواندن might denote the action of reading a book.

 #### A new verb
 The person who coins a new verb...